 - Identification of any products or groups of products that need to be handled specially (ShipperHQ calls these Dimensional Rule Groups)

 Please note that if the platform does not automatically add a 0 for decimals lower than 1 then it should be prefixed.
 I.e.: “0.5”, rather than “.5” should be entered as a dimension.

 Dimensional Shipping for Live Rate carriers works by allowing ShipperHQ to workout on the fly the most efficient Box or Boxes to pack a customers order into based on the product dimensions you’ve defined on your products in your eCommerce platform and the Boxes you’ve defined in ShipperHQ.
 If you don’t use the same approach on all of your products, you can also use Dimensional Rules to set special handling for certain groups of products (see section below).

 Once ShipperHQ has selected the best boxes based on what you’ve defined, it then makes a call out to the Carrier’s API with the package dimensions and weights as well as the basic information required to retrieve a quote from a carrier (i.e. origin and destination addresses, account number, account settings, etc.).
 Since the carrier is being provided with full package information, they are then able to return much more accurate rates than if they were provided with only shipment weight.

-Dimensional Shipping for Custom Rate Carriers
+Custom Rate Carriers

 Dimensional Shipping works differently for Custom Rate Carriers than it does for Live Rate carriers since you are setting the rate within ShipperHQ instead of calling out to a Carrier’s API to get the rate.
-More information is available in our Dimensional Shipping with User-Defined Rates article.
+More information is available in our Dimensional Shipping with User-Defined Rates document.